eduinlight/input-validator/README.md

 import {validate} from '@eduinlight/input-validator'
 ```

-The validate function receive two params, the data and the schema.
+The validate function receive 3 parameters, the data, the schema, and options.

 ```TS
 const form = {